 For several years I’ve had the luxury of field testing a ton of products.
 I’ve used almost every call on the market and tested them out in the field.
 I prefer to hunt with a mix of mouth calls and electronic calls.
 E-calls take the source of the sound away from you, making it easier to position yourself for a kill shot.
 The predator will focus their attention on the sound source most of the time.
 We’ll cover more information on how to use electronic calls in part four of this series.

 With the release of the Lucky Duck game calls comes a new level of professional calls.
 They are the best I’ve ever used.
 I cannot recommend the Revolution highly enough.
+I would place the the CS24C in as a close 2nd.
 Check out our hunts this week by following us on Instagram, and you’ll see what calls we’re currently using.

 If you’re on a budget, I like the Lucky Duck Rebel, the Foxpro Deadbone Game Call (see the full review of the Deadbone), or the ICOtec GC300 Electronic Call.
 I like the Lucky Duck, and Foxpro Sounds a lot, that’s why I highly recommend their callers.
 If you want a better remote and more animal sounds for less than $200, get the FOXPRO Inferno with 75 sounds.

 If you want to see my detailed reviews on every e-call on the market, make sure you subscribe to the email list, and be the first to know!